-In the Peoria Unified School District, we strive to meet the full potential of students through our philosophy and vision of "Every student, every day, prepared to shape tomorrow."
+In the Peoria Unified School District, every student, every day is prepared to shape tomorrow, thanks in part to a rigorous curriculum and expert teachers.
 As students enter our campuses each day, they will be best suited for success in school by following these simple suggestions:

-- Get a good night's rest before school the following day. - · Eat a healthy breakfast. - Be on time and prepared to learn. - Come to school with a positive attitude. - Strive for outstanding attendance. - Have a designated place to complete school tasks and projects after school. - Share what you are learning with your family each day. - Read at least 20 minutes outside of the regular school day. - Provide a positive contribution to your school. - Develop a relationship with your teachers, peers and school for.
+- Get a good night's rest before school the following day. - Eat a healthy breakfast. - Be on time and prepared to learn. - Come to school with a positive attitude. - Strive for outstanding attendance. - Have a designated place to complete school tasks and projects after school. - Share what you are learning with your family each day. - Read at least 20 minutes outside of the regular school day. - Provide a positive contribution to your school. - Develop a relationship with your teachers, peers and school for.